 Today I’m going to show you how to revive tired bees.
 You see, we’re big fans of bees at Moral Fibres.
 See how you can plant a bee-friendly garden.
 Or, if you don’t have a garden, how you can help the bees in other ways.

-However, it’s all well and good when the bees are buzzing around, doing their thing, but have you ever seen a tired, struggling or apparently dying or dead bee in your home or garden?
-When I’ve seen bees like this I’ve always assumed that they were dying or dead (ever the optimist!), but the other day my other half told me they’re not dying, just tired, and that you can actually revive these bees quickly and easily using only sugar and water.
+It’s all well and good when the bees are buzzing around, doing their thing.
+But have you ever seen a tired, struggling, or apparently dying or dead bee in your home or garden?
+When I’ve seen bees like this I’ve always assumed that they were dying or dead.
+Ever the optimist!
+However, the other day my other half told me they’re not dying, just tired.
+And that you can actually revive these bees quickly and easily using only sugar and water.

-Thankfully I haven’t seen any tired bees since learning this useful tip to try it out, however knowing some very basic “thirst aid” (!) for bees can go a long way in helping out the bees rebuild their population sizes.
+Thankfully I haven’t seen any tired bees since learning this useful tip to try it out.
+However, knowing some very basic “thirst aid” (!) for bees can go a long way in helping out the bees to rebuild their population sizes.